okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 The project uses Python 3 (specified in the `python=3` bit of the commands below).
 [Download Anaconda](https://www.continuum.io/downloads) and create an _environment_ for the project.

-The Python version in Anaconda doesn't have to be 3 as `conda` environments manage other versions as well.
-But if you're going to do a fresh install we recommend Python 3 — it's newer and it makes no sense to have Python 2 as your default Anaconda Python.
+You can use either Anaconda 2 and Anaconda 3, since `conda` environments manage Python versions.
+But if you're going to do a fresh install, we recommend Anaconda 3 — it's newer and it makes no sense to have Python 2 as your default Anaconda Python.

 ```console
 $ cd serenata-de-amor